Overcrowded mouse cage with mice climbing the cage walls

 Regulatory Basis

-The IACUC developed, passed and posted a policy on the subject of "Mouse Overcrowded Cage Policy".
-This policy is based upon mouse population density and space requirements provided in the newly-issued 8th edition of the "Guide for the Care and Use of Laboratory Animals" and clarifying guidance from the NIH and AAALAC International.
+The IACUC has a Rodent Colony Management policy which includes information on overcrowded rodent cages (link to Policies, Guidelines, Exemptions | Emory University | Atlanta GA) This policy is based upon mouse population density and space requirements provided in the 8th edition of the "Guide for the Care and Use of Laboratory Animals" and clarifying guidance from the NIH and AAALAC International.

 Mouse overcrowded cages at Emory generally distribute along two lines: